DNSSEC-Manager/DNSSEC-Manager/README.md

 The application connects to your **PowerDNS Authoritative Nameserver** via its API and to your **domain registrars** via their API.
 It checks whether a domain can be signed with DNSSEC to provide enhanced security, and handles the signing and key uploads automatically.

+## Supported Registries

+Currently we support the following registries:
+- SIDN (.nl)
+- Openprovider
+- TransIP

+We will be adding more registries in the future and you can contribute your own implementations in the folder: /Providers/Providers

 ## 🖼 UI Preview

 ### 📊 Dashboard